frenetic-lang/tutorials/NetKATRepeater/index.md

 Try pinging <code>h1</code> from <code>h2</code> as well.

-### Example 2: Using Anti-Quotation
+### Example 2: Referring to OCaml variables

-In many programs it is useful to escape from a quotation back into OCaml.
-We can do this using Camlp4 anti-quotations,
-<code>$...$</code>.
-As an example, here is an equivalent version of
+In many programs it is useful to refer to an OCaml variable.
+We can do this by writing `$x`, where `x` is the name of an OCaml variable.
+As an example, here is an equivalent, but more concise version of the repeater:
-the repeater written using anti-quotation:

 ~~~
 open NetKAT.Std